Research MS and PhD Program

 Students who enter the MS and PhD degree programs typically have a background in one of the health professions (e.g., MD, DO, RN, DDS, or a MS or PhD in a health-related area such as psychology or biostatistics) or with a background in computing, engineering, biology, or mathematics.
 After graduation, they pursue careers as full-time academic researchers, part-time academic researchers/part-time clinicians, scientific managers in industry, advanced scientists in industry, information managers in health care settings, and consultants or entrepreneurs.

-Applications for MS and PhD programs are being accepted for Fall 2022.
+Our application page will open in October 2023 for applicants interested in admission in fall 2024.
 We welcome you to explore our website to learn more about our program and contact us with your questions.
 You will find more information about the many resources available for Vanderbilt graduate students at the Graduate School website.

 MD/PhD and MD/MS Program

 DBMI participates in the combined MD/PhD and MD/MS programs offered at Vanderbilt School of Medicine.
 Medical students who are enrolled or accepted to one of the combined programs can pursue an MS or PhD in Biomedical Informatics.
 Students must apply to and be accepted by both programs.